Important information from the Home Front Command – Pikud HaOref. Safety Guidelines for Rocket Fire.

 - A kettle

 - Good quality garbage bags that seal very well.
 Keep your garbage output to a minimum.
-You don't want your room to be full of garbage or have to deal with unnecessary smells if you are forced to remain in a shelter for a number of hours.
+You don’t want your room to be full of garbage or have to deal with unnecessary smells if you are forced to remain in a shelter for a number of hours.

 - A non-aerosol air-freshener could be very useful.

-- Non perishable food; tuna, corn, long-life milk, biscuits, energy bars, nuts, baby formula and baby food if necessary etc. Don't forget the can-opener!
+- Non perishable food; tuna, corn, long-life milk, biscuits, energy bars, nuts, baby formula and baby food if necessary.
+Don’t forget the can-opener!

-- Emergency lights and/or flashlight and spare batteries.
+- Emergency lighting and/or flashlight with spare batteries.